Sewer services

 Please email waterinfo@santa-ana.org or call 714-647-3320 for any questions or general inquiries regarding our sanitary sewer system.

 What is the most common culprit for blocked sewers?
-Fats, oils, and grease or "FOG".
+Fats, oils, and grease or "FOG."
 Learn about our FOG Program and how you can help.

-Download our latest study that analyzes the cost of service, design of our rate structure, and multi-year financial plan to sustain the City's sewer system.
+Download our latest study that analyzes cost of service, design of our rate structure, and multi-year financial plan to sustain the City's sewer system.

 Close window